Click on the links below to view the texts your child will be covering in Literacy

 The Oxford University Press books for EYFS and KS1 link into the Letter and Sound phonic phases.

-Numeracy is taught through a daily numeracy lesson which follows the principles of the Primary Numeracy Strategy.
+Numeracy is taught through a daily numeracy lesson which follows the principles of the Mathematics.
 This ensures a broad and through coverage of the main aspects of numeracy: number, shape space and measure, data handling and using and applying mathematics.
-There is also a strong emphasis on mental arithmetic and children are set regular tasks to develop this skill.
+There is also a strong emphasis on arithmetic and children are set regular tasks to develop this skill.

 Science in St Matthew's gives children the opportunity to be inquisitive, to explore and find out about the world around them.
 As they progress through the Academy, the children carry out practical investigations with a greater degree of independence and have the opportunity to research information, use a variety of equipment and resources.
 In their work children develop a variety of strategies to analyse what they have found out and are encouraged to record their findings accordingly.
 The Science units can also be linked to other areas of the curriculum such as ICT, Numeracy and Art and topics covered include Light and Sound, Changing Materials, Forces In Action, Life Cycles, habitats and Healthy Living.